Little Rock Car Accident Attorneys

 - Back injuries can cause pain, limited range of motion, and disability.

 - Spinal cord injury from a blunt force impact can cause partial or total paralysis, which will require ongoing medical care.

-- Internal organ damage such as a punctured lung, bruised kidney, lacerated liver or spleen and other injuries can lead to the loss of the organ, internal bleeding, infection and death.
+- Internal organ damage, such as a punctured lung, a bruised kidney, lacerated liver or spleen, and other injuries can lead to the loss of the organ, internal bleeding, infection, and death.

-- Bone fractures, shoulder, wrist, knee, ankle and broken foot bones can occur from the impact of the car crash.
+- Bone fractures, including shoulder, wrist, knee, ankle, and broken foot bones, which can occur from the impact of the car crash.

 How long do I have to file a car accident claim in Arkansas?

 The legal time limit for filing a personal injury case is different in every state, and the legal name for it is the statute of limitations.
 In Arkansas, the statute of limitations for personal injury claims is three years from the date of the injury.
 If your injury related to the incident is not discovered immediately, the discovery rule affords you to opportunity to file your claim three years from the date you discovered the injury or were diagnosed with a condition related to the injury.

 Do you need a lawyer after a car accident?